lukso-network/docs/docs/learn/expert-guides/key-manager/execute-relay-transactions.md

 import KeyManagerContract from '@lukso/lsp-smart-contracts/artifacts/LSP6KeyManager.json';
 import { EIP191Signer } from '@lukso/eip191-signer.js';

-// This is the version relative to the LSP25 standard, defined as the number 25. import { LSP25_VERSION } from '@lukso/lsp-smart-contracts/constants';
+// This version is relative to the LSP25 standard, defined as 25. import { LSP25_VERSION } from '@lukso/lsp-smart-contracts/constants';

 const web3 = new Web3('https://rpc.testnet.lukso.network');